The 2019 Harvard-Yale Game Protest

 On This Page

 This post is part of my series “God and Man at Yale Divinity.”
-For the full series, see the index page.

 In November 2019, during my first semester at Yale Divinity School, I watched the Harvard-Yale football game from home.
 What I witnessed became the most talked-about moment of the season—not because of the game itself, but because of a halftime protest that revealed everything wrong with elite campus activism.